poljudy/sentiment_mvp/README.md

 #### (Re)deplyoment

-Main app and celery worker/beat are deplyed in k8s cluster.
+Main app and celery worker/beat are deplyed in a kubernetes cluster.
 For a quick deplyoment, a shortcut make target was created:

 ```bash